EIS-ITS/vss-cli/docs/use.rst

 Known Issues
 ------------

-Terminal ``vt100`` does not support colors and the ``vss-cli`` thrown error ``_curses.error: use_default_colors() returned ERR`` since `pick`_ only works with terminals supporting colors.
-We have created `Pull Request #30`_ to address this issue, and until then, the following workarounds are proposed:
+Terminal ``vt100`` does not support colors and the ``vss-cli`` throws the exception ``_curses.error: use_default_colors() returned ERR`` since `pick`_ only works with terminals supporting colors.
+We have created `Pull Request #30`_ to address this issue, and until is merged by the maintainer, the following workarounds are proposed:

 Use ``xterm-256color`` as terminal: